NecsusECS/Necsus/README.md

 #### Shared

 Shared variables are shared across all systems.
-Any shared variable with the same type will use the same underlying storage space.
+Any shared variable with the same type will have access to the same underlying value.

 ```nim
 import necsus